What is South Korea Famous for?

 #7 Samsung & Hyundai (삼성 & 현대)

-These are two of the biggest companies in Korea and have even become household names across the world.
+These are two of the biggest companies in Korea and have even become household names worldwide.

-While Samsung is known best as a TV or phone manufacturer outside of Korea, it employs tens of thousands of people and manufactures many types of gadgets within the country.
+While Samsung is best known as a TV or phone manufacturer outside Korea, it employs tens of thousands of people and manufactures many types of gadgets in the country.

 Hyundai is a car manufacturer with numerous brands, but it’s also involved in steel, banking, oil, and department stores, among others.
-For a long time, both Samsung and Hyundai were two of the biggest & most powerful employers due to their manufacturing volume, and this hasn’t changed much in recent years.
+For a long time, both Samsung and Hyundai were among the biggest & most powerful employers due to their manufacturing volumes, and this hasn’t changed much in recent years.

 #8 The 2018 Winter Olympics

 Held in the northeastern province of Gangwon, the 2018 Winter Olympics put Korea on the map for many people.
-But what you may not realize is that the influx of visitors helped out a lot of Koreans, as well.
+But what you may not realize is that the influx of visitors helped many Koreans, too.

 It forced the country to build a more efficient transportation system to the northeastern coast and translate many of the most helpful apps into English, Chinese, and Japanese.
 In the coming years, the changes made during the Olympics will also make your own visit to Korea even easier, whether you realize it or not!